 Disallow Root Logins

 As an extra security step after you create a new user, you can disallow root logins over SSH.
-In order to do this, you can log in again as the root user or stayed logged in from the session above in order to edit your SSH configuration file.
+In order to do this, you can log in again as the root user or stay logged in from the session above in order to edit your SSH configuration file.

-- Edit the configuration file with the nano text editor:
+- Edit the configuration file with your preferred text editor (Nano, Vim, Vi, etc.):

 - Edit the line that begins with PermitRootLogin: